-Trying to figure out how to install and use the ClickUp Mobile App on your iOS or Android device?
+Trying to figure out how to install and use the Use our ClickUp affiliate link!
+Mobile App on your iOS or Android device?

 In this post, ClickUp Consultant Layla at ProcessDriven will give you a tour of all the beginner features you’ll need when using the ClickUp Mobile App for on-the-go success!

 Which ClickUp MObile App is the “right” one?

 If you look inside the app store, you will find two ClickUpp apps in there.
 You might be wondering, “Wait, which one should I download?”

 The first one, with a white background, is the newest version of the app.

 They should be right inside of your app store, but if not, you can access all the ClickUp Apps: here.

 How to navigate Home in the ClickUp mobile app

 By default when you open the app, it will take you to your Home screen.
 You’ll also see the same things inside the Home View that you would see on the Home View of the Web Version – “To do” “Comments” and “Done”.

 If you want to focus on your tasks without hunting through the entire app to find them, Home is where you want to be.
 That’s where your assigned tasks are going to live (as long as you’re keeping up with assigning yourself tasks and giving them due dates).